Jack Jones (trade unionist): Spanish Civil War

+Jones was elected to the Liverpool City Council for Croxteth Ward in 1937, becoming the youngest member of the council.

 Strongly opposed to the British Union of Fascists and their leader Oswald Mosley, Jones organised protest-meetings against the fascists in Liverpool, and was beaten by a group of Blackshirts armed with knuckle-dusters.
 A member of the Territorial Army since 1934 (he was promoted to bombardier in the Royal Artillery), in 1936 at the start of the Spanish Civil War, Jones joined and served with the British Battalion of the XV International Brigade as the political commissar of the Major Attlee Company, and was seriously wounded at the Battle of the Ebro in 1938.
 Prior to the battle, Jones met a delegation of students, including future Prime Minister Edward Heath, who were sympathetic to the republican cause.

 Second World War

 On his return to Britain, Jones became a full-time official of the TGWU in Coventry.
 Jones played a key role in organising the workforce of the West Midlands motor industry in the postwar period as Regional Secretary of the TGWU.
 He was a strong supporter of the shop steward movement aimed at promoting trade union and industrial democracy.
 He was an early supporter of the Institute for Workers' Control.
 While Assistant General Secretary of the union and a member of the National Executive Committee of the Labour Party, he chaired the Labour Party policy group on Industrial Democracy.